What Happened on Shutter Island? A Summary of Considerations

 I do urge all of us to consider that we are watching a film; we should be mindful to keep to the director’s vision—not the novel’s writer’s vision—and to use the visual language of cinema as the lens through which we should examine this film.
 Speaking to the point of interpretation, I am of the school of thought that what a creative work’s creator says about his own work is not nearly as reliable as what we can conclude for ourselves: artists can say whatever they want about their work, but it does not necessarily reflect what is actually experienced.
 I am partial to the New Critic and deconstructionist school of theory; and this particular analysis, while not necessarily written through any strict theoretical lens, tends towards the deconstructionists.
 The film has far too many suspicious absences and omissions, contradictions, and conflicts for me to consider it to be unified: I find that the meaning and implication of the film is not what is suggested to us by the surface narrative of the film.
 I believe that the latent content says volumes more about the film than the overt content does.

 Author’s note: This is a place for intelligent discussion.
 Please be productive when writing your comments.
-If you are going to provide your point of view, please provide us with evidence to back up your claims.
+If you are going to provide your point of view, please provide us with at least a modicum of reasoning.
 Frankly I don’t care at all what you think happened unless you also express your reasoning.
 I will delete any comments that do not add to the discussion.
 I will also delete all comments with any sort of negativity in it.
 Be civil, be smart.
 Thanks.